SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: Formalization of Mechanisms

 \subsubsection{Divergence loss}

-Divergence loss describes the loss in value of the all reserves in the pool compared to holding the reserves outside of the pool, after a price change of an asset.
+Divergence loss describes the loss in value of all reserves in the pool compared to holding the reserves outside of the pool, after a price change of an asset (see \autoref{sec:divergenceloss}).
 Based on the formulas for spot price and swap quantity established above, the divergence loss can generally be computed following the steps described below.
 In the valuation, we assign token$_i$ as the denominating currency for all valuations.
 While the method to be presented can be used for multiple token price changes through iterations, we only demonstrate the case where only the value of token$_o$ increases by $\rho$, while all other tokens' value stay the same.
 Token$_i$ is the numéraire.
+Designating one of the tokens in the pool as a numéraire can also be found in DeFi simulation papers such as \cite{Angeris2021}.

 \paragraph{Calculate the original pool value} The value of the pool denominated in token$_i$ can be calculated as the sum of the value of all token reserves in the pool, each equal to the reserve quantity multiplied by the exchange rate with token$_i$: